ESIgbinosun/IOTweatherstation/docs/Technical Documentation/web_application.md

 ## Back-end technology and database
-For the Back-end of the website and datbase.
+For the Back-end of the website and database.
 I have two php files that can insert data to database and fetch data out of the database.
 In this file I insert data from the wemos into the database that connect to my server.
 With this file I can store the specific dat that I want into the table of the database and also by rows of the table: